Attention: service-driven people who want to help end homelessness

 2. Feedback

-Clients at the Human Services Campus and churches around the valley will sleep in the cubbies and tell us what works and what doesn’t.
+Clients at the Human Services Campus in downtown Phoenix and at churches around the valley will sleep in the cubbies and tell us what works and what doesn’t.

 Freedom Calendar